Using the Zapier integration

 - Contact Reports

-And there are also a number of constituent fields that can not be brought into LGL via Zapier:
+And there are a number of constituent fields that it is not possible to bring into LGL via Zapier:

 | Constituent fields